Landscape Photography in Kerry & Cork

 Kenmare: Kenmare is located between the Kerry Way and the Beara Peninsula and is a friendly town, full of colourful shops and pubs.
 The town is full of cultural interests making it worth exploring.

 Seafari: There is a seal watching cruise that goes from Kenmare pier with the commentary of a marine biologist, a 2 hour cruise.
 There are complimentary hot drinks and cookies.

 Gardens of Derreen: One of Ireland’s oldest and most established gardens, Derreen is regarded as one of the ten best gardens in Ireland.
-The gardens are full of rare and exotic plants many of which brought back from hunting expedition from the Himalayas and beyond.
+The gardens are full of rare and exotic plants many of which were brought back from hunting expeditions in the Himalayas and beyond.

 We recognise that everyone’s travel arrangements are unique, so all our holidays to Europe can be booked ‘with flight’ or ‘without flight’, giving you more flexibility and choice.

 Book your holiday ‘with flight’ and choose between Heathrow, Manchester and Birmingham flights to Cork airport.

 If you choose this option we automatically include return transfers between the airport and the hotel.

 The coach transfer takes approx 1 hour 30 Minutes to the Kenmare Bay Hotel.

 For flight times and prices please see the Dates & Prices tab.